mixpanel/mixpanel-react-native/README.md

    }
 ```
 # **Linking (For latest React-Native application)**
-For iOS and Android if react-native version is above 0.60 then there is no need of linking.
+For iOS and Android if React-Native version is above 0.60 then there is no need of linking.
 It will get linked automatically.

 # **installation**
 #### iOS (For React-Native application prior to 0.60)